thyt115n/11785-project/README.md

 ## Evaluation
 You can also directly use our trained models to do the evaluation.
-Please first download our saved model from [our google drive](https://drive.google.com/drive/folders/13wakyxZFfWWZ2DddAuMBTQoi9mydc157?usp=sharing) and put it into ths sub-directory in the "results" directory accordingly.
+Please first download our saved model from [our google drive](https://drive.google.com/drive/folders/13wakyxZFfWWZ2DddAuMBTQoi9mydc157?usp=sharing) and put it in the "pretrained" directory accordingly.

 ```bash
 # evaluate with baseline Deeplabv3+